-- create wood-processing capacity that increases competitiveness and earnings of the business concerned. - attract significant industry investment. - attract state/territory government contributions. - have application across a wide range of industry members and/or regional locations or come from a consortium of producers/manufacturers and have generic application. - lead to long-term benefits. - show evidence of significant previous development, if the program is on-going. - develop products that attract new investment in the timber industry and associated industries.
+- Create wood-processing capacity that increases competitiveness and earnings of the business/organisation concerned. - Attract significant industry investment. - Attract state/territory government contributions. - Have application across a wide range of industry members and/or regional locations or come from a consortium of producers/manufacturers and have generic application. - Lead to long-term benefits. - Show evidence of significant previous development, if the program is on-going. - Develop products that attract new investment in the forest and wood products industry and/or its sectors. - Design and/or transfer and/or implement new technologies, new processing methods and/or new production methods, and implement them for use in the forest and wood products industry. - Provide for job retention and/or employment growth.